vectorgrp/sil-kit/docs/usage/utilities.rst

    *  - Requirements
       - None
    *  - Parameters
       - -v, --version                         Get version info.
         -h, --help                            Show the help of the IbRegistry.
         -s, --use-signal-handler              Exit this process when a signal is received.
 If not set, the process runs infinitely.
         -d, --domain <domainId>               The domain ID that is used by the Integration Bus.
 Defaults to 42.
-        <configuration>             Path and filename of the Participant configuration YAML or JSON file.
+        -c, --configuration <configuration>   Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.

    *  - Usage Example
       - .. code-block:: powershell